Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 Luckily, all you need to know is some HTML, if you designed your site then you’re already on your way, if you don’t, you can find specific information to help you, and then all you’ll need is some specific schema language to help tell it what to do.

 Ok, now down to the meat of the issue.
-Don’t be too scared if you’ve never used markups before, the process isn’t that complicated.
+Don’t be too scared if you’ve never used structured data markups before, the process isn’t that complicated.

 This is a built-in function that Google has to help users markup their webpages or HTML Code.
 The first thing you’ll see is a list of data types.
 The list isn’t very long but covers most types available from t.v. shows to articles, to local businesses, and more.

-Start by selecting the type of data you want.
+Start by selecting the type of structured data (or even semi structured data) you want.
 Then paste in the URL of your website, or the HTML code if that’s what you’re working with.

 This will load your page up in the structured data markup tool.
-The structured data markup tool is where your site, combined with data items that are available.
+The structured data tool will help combine and further clarify unstructured data and semi structured data by adding structure to the existing data items that are available.

 Depending on the type of content you chose, you’ll see elements that you can highlight as data items.

-For example, if you chose a product page, you can highlight the name of the product and then click name, and it will identify that element on the page as the name of the product.
+For example, if you chose a product page, you can highlight the name of the product with structured data and then click name, and it will identify that element on the page as the name of the product.

-You can continue doing this for as many elements on your page as you want and placing them in the particular data items that you want them in.
+You can continue adding structured data for as many elements on your page as you want and placing them in the particular data items that you want them in.

 Don’t worry about marking every element, decide what’s important and mark it up as best you can, unless you’re an expert, it will be difficult to hit all of the elements on a page.

-If this isn’t your forte, don’t be scared, there’s a button that does it for you, with the correct “markup language” already in place.
-The next step is to go into your content management system, or your source code and insert the marked snippets into the correct spots.
+If this isn’t your forte, don’t be scared, there’s a button that adds structured data for you, with the correct “markup language” already in place.
+The next step is to go into your content management system (CMS), or your source code and insert the structured data marked snippets into the correct spots.

 The code snippets are highlighted to make it easier and you merely paste them into your existing code where they go.
 Just to give you an idea of what they look like we’ll provide an example